writethedocs/www/docs/conf/prague/2020/schedule.rst

    :backlinks: none

 This is the main event!
 Hear from lots of interesting folks about all things documentation.
-We will have talks all day, and an unconference session running in parallel in the afternoon.
+We will have talks all day, and unconference sessions running in parallel.

 {% if flaghasfood %}